Detailed analysis of excited state systematics in a lattice QCD calculation of $g_A$: Lattice Calculation

 \section{Lattice Calculation}

 For the present study, we use results from our MDWF on gradient-flowed HISQ action~\cite{Berkowitz:2017opd} on the a09m310 ensemble, which has a lattice spacing of $a\approx0.09$~fm and a pion mass of $m_\pi\approx310$~MeV.
-We use the same parameters as in Refs.~\cite{Berkowitz:2017opd,Berkowitz:2017gql,Chang:2018uxx} except for the quark-smearing, we use the parameters $\s_{\rm smr}=3.5$ and $N_{\rm smr}=45$ that go in the \texttt{GAUGE\_COVARIANT\_GAUSSIAN} smearing routine in \chroma~\cite{Edwards:2004sx}.
+We use the same parameters as in Refs.~\cite{Berkowitz:2017opd,Berkowitz:2017gql,Chang:2018uxx} except we change the parameters that go into the \texttt{GAUGE\_COVARIANT\_GAUSSIAN} smearing routine in \chroma~\cite{Edwards:2004sx} to $\sigma_{\rm smr} = 3.5$ and $N_{\rm smr} = 45$.

 We generate 16 sources per gauge configuration on 784 configurations.
 We generate the three-point functions using a sequential-propagator through the sink at 13 values of $\tsep$,

 Our sources and sinks are generated with a local three-quark interpolating field using only the upper-spin components of the quark field in the Dirac-Pauli basis (lower components for the negative parity states), which gives the largest overlap onto the ground state of the nucleon at rest~\cite{Basak:2005aq,Basak:2005ir}.
 In \appref{app:discrete_symmetry}, we present further details of our computation, including the cost-benefit analysis of improving the stochastic sampling by combining 8 coherent sinks~\cite{Bratt:2010jn} for each sequential propagator, the use of spin up and spin down sources and sinks (versus utilizing a spin-projector that isolates one of the spin states) and the use of time-reversed negative parity correlators.